Edouard94/Gregarine/README.md

-# Gregarine infecting the cricket _Acheta domesticus_
+# Study of Eugregarine infecting the cricket _Acheta domesticus_

+This repository has been created to store diverse data linked to the study of eugregarines infecting Acheta domesticus.

+The bioassay folder contains the datasets from two experiments: a density experiment and a 'mesh experiment'.
+The latter was made with a system allowing gregarine-free crickets and a complete control of the infection.

 Images and Videos showing the life cycle of gregarines infecting _A. domesticus_ and different techniques linked to its control.
 Videos can be played on VLC media player for example (https://www.videolan.org/vlc/).